doitintl/CloudBlaster/README.md

     * This includes Google Compute Engine Instances and Disks, PubSub Topics and Subscriptions, Google Kubernetes Engine  regional and zonal clusters, Google App Engine Services and Versions, and Google Cloud Storage Buckets.
-    * For the most up-to-date list of supported asset types, see `list-filter.yaml`
+    * For the most up-to-date list of supported asset types, see `list-filter.properties`
 * If you want more services or asset types, please either
     * Or submit an issue at GitHub.
     * Add support for the asset type and submit a pull request.